Link cobordisms and absolute gradings on link Floer homology: -modified knot Floer homology and a bound on the invariant

-\begin{proof}We first describe an isomorphism between the rings $R_t^-$ and $\Z_2[v^{1/n}]$.
-Noting that $t=\tfrac{m}{n}$, the map from $\Z_2[U,V,v^{1/n}]/(U-v^{2-t}, V-v^t)$ to $\Z_2[v^{1/n}]$ is and a map in the opposite direction is To define maps between the chain complexes, we use the above maps on rings, extended over linear combinations of intersection points.
+and a map in the opposite direction by the formula To define maps between the chain complexes, we use the above maps on rings, extended over linear combinations of intersection points.
 That these maps are chain maps is immediate.
-It's also clear that these two maps are inverses of each other. \end{proof}
+It is also clear that these two maps are inverses of each other.